nasa-jpl/ocean-model-interfaces/README.md

 - North aligned lat/lon grid
 - Pre-processed model data that includes the point depths in the file, instead of just the sigma layer information.

+### ROMS Model Regularization

+The script `scripts/roms_model_regularization.py` should be used to regularize a ROMS model to fit the assumptions above (i.e. north-aligned and all data points on a shared geodetic grid).

 ## Miscellaneous Primitive "Models"